-Fluidity and loading speed of your site are especially important at this time of the year.
+The fluidity and loading speed of your site is especially important at this time of the year.
 Customers are usually under a lot of stress in the last few days leading up to the big holidays.
 They are juggling work deadlines and home preparations.
-Time is precious and it won’t take them long to switch to another site if yours loads at turtle speed.
+Time is precious, and it won’t take them long to switch to another site if yours loads at turtle speed.

-This point is also important if you decided to dress-up your web pages like I mentioned earlier.
+This point is also important if you decide to dress up your web pages as I mentioned earlier.
 A lot of hi-rez content and an increased number of visitors don’t play well together.
 Do some appropriate testing to be sure you don’t have any bottlenecks.

 Responsive design has never been more important.
-A number of internet consumers using portable devices is at an all-time high.
-The question isn’t are you going to lose customers with the non-responsive design but rather how many are you going to lose.
+The number of internet consumers using portable devices is at an all-time high.
+The question isn’t whether you are going to lose customers with the non-responsive design but rather how many you are going to lose.

 If you don’t have a mobile version of your site, the chances are you aren’t going to pull it out of the hat now.
 As with any tips listed in this post, you can always try to use them next year.

-Google recently announced he is moving to mobile-first indexing for SEO.
-That is a reason enough to shift your focus to responsive design.
+Google recently announced it is moving to mobile-first indexing for SEO.
+That is reason enough to shift your focus to responsive design.

 Use the potential behind social media

-Regardless of the networks of your choice, the first step is creating the content worth sharing.
+Regardless of the networks of your choice, the first step is creating content worth sharing.

 You can go in many different directions when it comes to holiday-inspired content creation.
 Engagement on social media always peaks during the holidays.
 Use it to your advantage.